16.9 C

 Last month an Ankara court ruled to drop legal proceedings against three defendants who were being tried in absentia for their alleged role in the massacre, citing the expiration of the statute of limitations.

-In a controversial move President Recep Tayyip Erdoğan prior to the hearing used his presidential power to pardon 78-year-old Hayrettin Gül, who was given an aggravated life sentence for his role in the Sivas massacre, for reasons of health.
+In a move that added to the controversy, President Recep Tayyip Erdoğan recently used his constitutional power to commute the sentence of 78-year-old Hayrettin Gül, who was serving an aggravated life sentence for his role in the massacre.
+The decision was based on medical reports citing chronic illness.

 A number of lawyers who defended the suspects in the massacre later became politicians in Erdoğan’s ruling party.